 8) Never get involved in activities, field trips, clubs, events and social gatherings.
 High school is about the social part as well, about the contacts and ties you create.
 So start hanging out and spending quality time with your friends more, take part in the events your school is hosting… you don’t really have a better thing to do in your life at this point anyways.

 I just want to point out that not all teachers, teenagers and schools are as bad I describe them in this article, so don’t take it as an offense; It’s merely humor.
-I had the chance to meet amazing teachers who really inspired me, and I’m sure we all did.
+I had the chance to meet amazing teachers who really inspired me like no other human ever did.
 Anyhow, I hope everyone survives high school without too much drama, it’s really not as big of a deal as it’s described all over the places.
 Just use your guts, find yourself, stand for what you believe in and learn as much as you can.
-Good luck to everyone about to enter high school, or those who just got out of it.
-The big deal is definitely not high school, but what comes after it.
+The biggest high school we’ll ever go through is life.
 Cheers.